Divyasakhare07/CourseReview/README.md

 This static version will be the foundation for a dynamic site to be hosted on Azure.
 Planned improvements include fully dynamic CRUD operations and enhanced interactivity.

-## Contribution

-1. Fork the repository on GitHub.
-2. Clone your forked repository and create a new branch for each feature or fix: bash git clone <your_forked_repo_url>
-    git checkout -b <feature-branch>

-3. Commit changes with clear messages and open a pull request for review.

 ## Data Model